Whelping Puppies for Beginners

 Once all of the puppies have enjoyed their first meal, you should weigh each puppy and keep a log of their weights.
 You want to weigh them once a day at least to be sure they are gaining weight.
 A puppy who does not gain weight everyday is in trouble.
 This is your best way to get an early clue to a distressed puppy.

-If you have oxytocin on hand, a shot given after the last puppies arrival will help stimulate additional contractions to clear the uterus of any retained placentas.
+If you have oxytocin on hand (which your vet can supply to you in preloaded syringes), a shot given after the last puppies arrival will help stimulate additional contractions to clear the uterus of any retained placentas.
 Once the puppies have all eaten, take her for a walk to potty and expel any remaining fluids or placentas.
 If your girl has fluffy pants, you may want to wash them off and towel dry her before returning her to the whelping box.

 Walk her again 3 hours later, as the richness of placentas can give them upset stomachs.
 You can expect discharge for the next 2-3 weeks.
 This is normal.
 However if it is accompanied by a foul odor, its time to make a trip to the vet, as this indicates an infection.
 See a vet as soon as possible to get it under control quickly.
 A sick mother will mean a lot of work for you.